Game

 Captivate

 Say: We are going to play a game of “mingle” to help us practice ways to mindfully greet one another.
 (Be sure to demonstrate the desired student interaction before all students participate.)
-I will play music and you are to stand up and walk or move around without bumping into one another.
-If you move near another person, look at them and smile.
+I will play music, and while it’s playing, you should stand up and walk or move around without bumping into each other.
+If you come near someone, make eye contact and smile.

 When the music stops, find someone near you and point a foot together.
 Greet your partner in one of the following ways: